Belmont Heights, Long Beach, California

-Belmont Heights is a district in the south-east portion of the city of Long Beach, California, United States, bordering the Pacific Ocean and the more commercial community of Belmont Shore.
+Belmont Heights is a district in the south-east portion of the city of Long Beach, California, United States, bordering Bluff Park, Bluff Heights, Recreation Park, Belmont Park, Belmont Shore, and the Pacific Ocean.
 The district commemorates the old City of Belmont Heights, which was incorporated in 1908 and annexed to Long Beach in 1909.
 Belmont Heights' borders are Ocean Boulevard and Livingston Drive to the south, Redondo Avenue on the west, 7th Street to the North, and Nieto Avenue to the east.
 The area is mostly residential, but also has an active business district, the strip of Broadway east of Redondo Avenue.

 History

 The Belmont Heights Historic District includes homes between 7th Street on the north, 4th Street on the south, Newport Avenue on the west and Roswell Avenue on the east.
 A few properties located on 4th and 7th streets are included.
 The neighborhood was first subdivided and developed in the 1900s (decade).
 The oldest homes surviving today date from 1905.
 The predominant architectural style in the district is the Craftsman bungalow.
 Out of 304 homes surveyed, 206 are "contributing" Craftsman bungalows, and 125 of these are pristine unaltered examples.
 Other architectural styles found in the area that are considered contributing are Victorian, Mediterranean and Spanish Colonial Revival, Tudor Revival and Neo-Traditional.
 The period of architectural significance for the district is 1905–39.
 Construction peaked in 1922.
 Most homes are single-family, with some duplexes and a few apartment houses.
 Thirty-seven of the homes surveyed were ranked as "noncontributing", or 13 percent.
 The district commemorates the old City of Belmont Heights, which was incorporated in 1908 and annexed to Long Beach in 1909.